 Commercial Driver Qualifications And Rules

 Commercial drivers have a tremendous responsibility.
 One careless action can result in a catastrophic truck accident.
 For this reason, drivers are subject to strict rules regarding:

-- Work and rest hours: NC laws limit driving to 11 hours after 10 hours off-duty and to 70 hours in an eight-day period for drivers carrying property, and restricts driving to 10 hours after eight hours off-duty for drivers carrying passengers, with some exceptions
+- Work and rest hours: North Carolina laws limit driving to 11 hours after 10 hours off-duty and to 70 hours in an eight-day period for drivers carrying property, and they restrict driving to 10 hours after eight hours off-duty for drivers carrying passengers, with some exceptions.

-To hear more about commercial vehicle statutes and how they affect your case, call Hensley Cloninger, P.C. at 828-348-0092 or contact us online.
+To hear more about commercial vehicle statutes and how they affect your case, call Hensley Cloninger, P.C., at 828-585-6558 or contact us online.
 We evaluate your claim at a free initial consultation.
 Our firm takes all auto wreck claims on contingency.